fhiso/legacy-format/data-model.md

     -   is usable as a cross-reference pointer.
     -   may contain a colon (`:`) in which case the portion preceding the colon is an identifier assigned to a resource database that is available through access to a network and the portion following the colon is an an identification number assigned to each record within a specific database; or it may omit a colon and refer to a record within the current dataset.
     -   marked in GEDCOM 5.5 as being "for future use".

-{.ednote} It is not clear to me if either RFN is used or ought to be part of ELF.

 Payload
 :   A string.
 It is RECOMMENDED that implementations support payloads of at least 90 characters.